MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

 The following recommendations should be considered when implementing a SPNEGO authenticator.

 - Each account provided by an SPNEGO Account Authenticator should correspond to a single user principal (account) provided by a single key distribution center.
-- The account authenticator should not store any passwords.
+- The account authenticator shouldn't store any passwords.
 Instead, it should store TGTs for the user principals and require the users to re-enter their passwords (or other authentication data) when their TGT expires.
 - The account authenticator should keep a list of authorized applications (or application signatures) for each account and refuse to provide service tokens to other applications.
 The list of authorized applications can be:

   - Built into the account authenticator.